SubMishMar/SubMishMar.github.io/README.md

 <img style="float: left;" src="images/personalpic.jpg">

 <div style="text-align: justify"> I am a Ph.D. student at  <a href="https://www.tamu.edu/">Texas A&M University</a>, working under the supervision of <a href="https://engineering.tamu.edu/mechanical/profiles/saripalli.html">Dr. Srikanth Saripalli</a> of the <a href="https://unmanned.tamu.edu/">Unmanned Systems Lab</a>.
-My research interests are focused on Mobile Robot Localization and Mapping</div>
+My research interests are focused on Mobile Robot Localization and Mapping. </div>

 <center> <a href="https://www.linkedin.com/in/subodh-mishra/">LinkedIn</a> / <a href="https://github.com/SubMishMar">GitHub</a> / <a href="https://scholar.google.com/citations?user=4dltZR4AAAAJ&hl=en">Google Scholar</a> </center>